deepanshs/mrsimulator/docs/theory/what's_going_on.rst

           \mathcal{R}_{2,\pm2}^{(q)} &= -\frac{1}{6} \eta_q \nu_q
         \end{array}
     - The parameter :math:`\nu_q` is defined as :math:`\nu_q = \frac{3C_q}{2I(2I-1)}`, where
-      :math:`C_q` is the quadrupole coupling constant and :math:`I` is the spin quantum number of the quadrupolar nucleus.
+      :math:`C_q` is the quadrupole coupling constant, and :math:`I` is the spin quantum number of the quadrupole nucleus.
 The parameter :math:`\eta_q` is the quadrupole asymmetry.

   * - Second order Electric Quadrupole
     - 0